ndronos/c-nomorph/Klemens.md

 compiler for every language you've ever heard of, a half decent array of games, the usual office productivity tools, a few hundred C libraries, et cetera.

+Second, as C authors, the package manager is a key means by which we can get libraries for holding into our work.

 (Klemens, 2015) pp. 2